MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0051.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-You can find the list of manifest properties which must be specified in AppSource submission in [App.json file](../devenv-json-files.md#Appjson).
+The list of properties which must be specified in the manifest of extensions targeting the AppSource marketplace can be found in [App.json file](../devenv-json-files.md#Appjson).

 ## See Also
 [AppSourceCop Analyzer](appsourcecop.md)